 On completion of this unit students will be able to:

-- Analyse the functional and regulatory pathways of the normal immune system;
+- Describe the functional and regulatory pathways of the normal immune system;

-- Analyse how pathogens evade the immune system and predict how vaccines could be developed against microorganisms;
+- Explain how various pathogens evade the immune system and evaluate immunopathologies resulting from infection;

-- Distinguish between the pathogenesis of different disorders of the immune system including autoimmunity, allergy, immunodeficiency, leukemia/lymphoma and transplant rejection;
+- Examine and compare the pathogenesis of different disorders of the immune system such as autoimmunity, allergy, inflammatory diseases, immunodeficiency, leukemia/lymphoma and transplant rejection;

 Multiple choice examinations during semester: 15%